 RHS Hardiness Rating H5

-This hybrid between the deciduous Chilean E. glutinosa and the evergreen Australian E. lucida arose in cultivation during the early 20th century, in the garden of Sir John Ross-of-Bladensburg at Rostrevor in County Down, Northern Ireland.
-Seedlings intermediate between the two parents were first noticed by Sir John’s head gardener, John Rodgers (S. O’Brien pers. comm.
+Hybrids between the deciduous Chilean E. glutinosa and the evergreen Australian E. lucida first arose in cultivation during the early 20th century (Bean 1981).
+John Rodgers, head gardener to Sir John Ross-of-Bladensburg at Rostrevor, County Down, Northern Ireland, spotted seedlings intermediate between the two parent species which were growing in close proximity (S. O’Brien pers. comm.
 2018).
-We may assume that these and subsequent hybrid seedlings were removed and carefully tended before their inevitable distribution among Sir John’s friends, including to Lord Aberconway at Bodnant.
-It was Lord Aberconway who first exhibited this cross, by then known under the name ‘Rostrevor’, at the RHS show at Vincent Square on 1st September 1936 where it was given an Award of Merit.
+It can safely be assumed that these and subsequent hybrid seedlings were removed and carefully tended before their inevitable distribution among Sir John’s friends, including to Lord Aberconway at Bodnant.
+It was Lord Aberconway who first exhibited this cross, under the name ‘Rostrevor’, at the RHS show at Vincent Square on 1st September 1936 where it receivd an Award of Merit (Bean 1981).

 This obscure cultivar was purportedly raised at the garden at Grayswood Hill, Surrey, England, where the original tree was 11 m tall in the late 1990s.
 Another at the Sir Harold Hillier Gardens had, by 2001, achieved nearly 6 m height in 21 years since planting.
 There is also a multi-stemmed tree of c.
 7 m height at High Beeches garden in West Sussex, England, where the accession cards attest to this particular individual’s pedigree – it was a gift direct from Grayswood Hill in 1969.
 The High Beeches accession card also reveals that ‘Grayswood’, while undeniably similar to ‘Rostrevor’, is subtly different.
 The parentage is given as ‘(E. glutinosa × E. lucida) × E. lucida’, and this is backed up by a verification made by Christopher Brickell dated 1980 (pers. obs.).

-In spite of this pedigree, it is not surprising that there is little in the gross morphology of ‘Grayswood’ to make an immediate and striking distinction from ‘Rostrevor’, except perhaps that the occurrence of simple leaves (a character of the E. lucida parent) is more frequent in the High Beeches plant of ‘Grayswood’ than in specimens of ‘Rostrevor’ (pers. obs.).
+In spite of this pedigree, it is not surprising that there is little in the gross morphology of ‘Grayswood’ to make an immediate and striking distinction from ‘Rostrevor’, except perhaps that the undersides of the leaves are somewhat more glacuous than in ‘Rostrevor’, and the occurrence of simple leaves is more frequent (pers. obs.).
+The same may be said of other, unnamed back-crosses with E. lucida.
 Sarah Bray (pers. comm.
-2018) says that it ‘flowers magnificently’ each year, but even so it is likely to only be of interest to the most avid collectors of Eucryphia.
+2018) says that the High Beeches tree of ‘Grayswood’ ‘flowers magnificently’ each year, but even so it is likely to only be of interest to the most avid collectors of Eucryphia.
 In 2015, Plant Heritage listed it as ‘vulnerable in cultivation’ (Plant Heritage 2015) and it does not appear to be commercially available anywhere, nor in cultivation outside the south of England.

-The name ‘Rostrevor’ applies to the original cross of E. lucida and E. glutinosa, which was extensively propagated, and all the early plantings (and most of the later ones) probably belong here.
-It became established in the nursery trade first in the UK and Ireland, and then in North America by the end of the 1930s (Jacobson 1996).
+The genuine, original ‘Rostrevor’ quickly became established in the nursery trade first in the UK and Ireland, and then in North America by the end of the 1930s (Jacobson 1996).
+Generally the oldest trees are quite uniform, combining typically trifoliate-compound evergreen foliage with large, saucer-shaped flowers (pers. obs.).
 Its hardiness is generally considered to be on a par with E. × nymansensis and there are fine examples growing in relatively cold locations, for example an 11 m tree at Drummond Castle, Perthshire, and a 12 m tree at Keir House, Dunblane, both in Scotland.
 The milder west coast of Scotland in naturally home to larger examples, indeed the largest known grows at Glenarn, near Helensburgh on the Firth of Clyde and in 2012 was 20 m tall.
 There are many examples in excess of 10 m height throughout the UK and Ireland, concentrated in milder western regions and across the south of England (The Tree Register 2018).

-It is grown on the west coast of North America, for example at Washington Park Arboretum (University of Washington Botanic Gardens 2018) and at Heronswood, Washington State, USA.
+It is reportedly grown on the west coast of North America, for example at Washington Park Arboretum (University of Washington Botanic Gardens 2018) and at Heronswood, Washington State, USA.
 Heronswood nursery supplied a plant to the JC Raulston Arboretum in North Carolina in 1996, but this is not recorded as having survived in 2018 (JC Raulston Arboretum 2018).
 It is cultivated in New Zealand, for example at the Eastwoodhill Arboretum (MacKay 1996) and probably in Australia, although there is very little information available from here.
-It is commercially available from numerous European nurseries in the UK, Ireland, France, the Netherlands and Hungary.
+It is commercially available from numerous European nurseries, but as noted above it is not always the genuine article, though often still very attractive.